Use the social networking sites

 New to social media?
 Discover how to get on board.

-Social networking sites offer exciting new ways to network with others, search for jobs, market your strengths, and more.
-The table below lists three of the most popular—LinkedIn, Facebook, and Twitter—and briefly explains some of the things you can do with them.
+Social networking sites offer an immediate way to network with others, search for jobs, market your strengths, and more.
+The table below lists three of the most popular sites—LinkedIn, Facebook, and Twitter—and briefly explains some of your options with each.